rancher/rke2/docs/adrs/008-gh-branch-strategy.md

 - Allows for constant development, with code freeze only relevant for the release branches.
 - This requires maintaining one additional branch than the current workflow, which also means one additional issue.
 - Testing would be more constant from the master branch.
-- Minor release captain will have to cut the new branch as soon as they bring in that new minor version.
+- When a new minor release is available, the creation of the new release branch will be the responsibility of the engineer that merges the PR bumping Kubernetes to the new minor version.
+It will happen as soon as that PR is merged.